fstxz/scene_tools/README.md

 # Scene Tools
-Scene Tools is an editor plugin for Godot 4.2+ to help you with designing your 3D levels and quick prototyping.
+Scene Tools is an editor plugin for Godot 4.2+ to help you with editing your 3D levels and quick prototyping.
 It currently only supports asset placement.

 The plugin supports any PackedScene files (.tscn, .gltf, .blend, etc).